felipevalencla/Anchoring-LLMs/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-Placeholder-red)](https://arxiv.org/abs/2511.05766)

-This repository contains the code, datasets, and replication notebooks for the preprint *Anchors in the Machine: Behavioral and Attributional Evidence of Anchoring Bias in Large Language Models* (link to be added once live on arXiv).
+This repository contains the code, datasets, and replication notebooks for the preprint [*Anchors in the Machine: Behavioral and Attributional Evidence of Anchoring Bias in LLMs*](https://arxiv.org/abs/2511.05766).
 It replicates and extends Tversky & Kahneman’s classic anchoring experiment across six open-source LLMs.

 ---